-Successfully managing your IT helpdesk involves creating a strong level of cohesion between your internal processes and your external customer expectations.
+Successfully managing your IT helpdesk involves creating a strong cohesion between your internal processes and your external customer expectations.
 Keeping everyone happy and your helpdesk well managed is a difficult task.
-In order to do so, you need to have the right tools, as well as well-documented and communicated processes, giving both your staff and your customers the right levels of expectations.
+To do so, you need to have the right tools and well-documented and communicated processes, giving your staff and your customers the right expectations.

-We asked several successful IT helpdesk managers for their top tips on how to run their helpdesk business the smart way: by keeping customers happy and their techs empowered.
+We asked several successful IT helpdesk managers for their top tips on running their helpdesk business smartly.
+That is how they were keeping customers happy, and their techs empowered.

 What the IT Managers Said:

-You need to have a clear understanding of all your IT helpdesk metrics, such as response time, first-call resolution, and time-to-recovery after service outages, and how to improve them in order to help with the bottom line.
+You need to clearly understand all your IT helpdesk metrics, such as response time, first-call resolution, and time-to-recovery after service outages, and how to improve them to help with the bottom line.

 These expectations largely come from your company's past IT helpdesk experiences and the requirements of your users.
-Meaning, a user might expect that it may take X amount of hours to resolve a support ticket.
-Conflicts or customer service issues usually come about when a user has a problem that can't be solved in the expected time.
+A user might expect it may take X hours to resolve a support ticket.
+Conflicts or customer service issues usually arise when a user has a problem that can't be solved in the expected time.

 What can be done to strike a balance between happy customers and an efficiently run IT helpdesk?
-Let's take a look at the top seven tips for help desk management provided to us by successful IT helpdesk managers themselves.
+Let's look at the top seven tips for help desk management provided to us by successful IT helpdesk managers.